Lizzo denies sexual harassment and fat-shaming accusations – DW – 08/08/2023

 Lizzo reacts on Instagram

-Lizzo's image as a body positivity icon is obviously shaken by the lawsuit, even though the pop star has denied the allegations in an Instagram post.
+Lizzo's image as a body positivity icon is shaken by the lawsuit.
+In her Instagram post, she writes:

 The 35-year-old Grammy winner noted that the "sensationalized stories are coming from former employees who have already publicly admitted that they were told their behavior on tour was inappropriate and unprofessional."
 There is nothing she takes more seriously than treating women with respect, she added.